Kashubian Cultural Institute & Polish Museum: The Diocesan Collection

 The second floor of the Museum building is devoted to a collection of artifacts recovered from churches in the Diocese of Winona, such as the Basilica of Saint Stanislaus Kostka.
 While this collection has been acquired and curated by Fr.
 Breza, the items themselves remain the property of the Diocese.
 The collection is extremely extensive and includes statuary, sanctuary furniture, vestments, and other semi-forgotten accoutrements of nineteenth-century Polish Catholicism in the United States.
 Occasionally, items from the collections are lent out to area Catholic churches seeking to enhance the historicity of their worship spaces.

 Cultural Activities

-The Polish Cultural Institute has always been active in fostering an understanding of Polish and Kashubian culture, whether the immigrant culture of Winona or that of modern Poland.
-In recent years, as appreciation of Kashubian-American culture has increased, the Polish Cultural Institute has featured Kashubian customs (such as the Blessing of Flowers and "Smaczne Jablka" or Apple Fest) and reached out to Kashubian Poles, especially in the town of Bytow, which is one of Winona's sister cities.
-One regular activity is the exchange of high school students between Bytow and Winona.
+The Kashubian Cultural Institute & Polish Museum has always been active in fostering an understanding of Polish and Kashubian culture, whether the immigrant culture of Winona or that of modern Poland.
+In recent years, as appreciation of Kashubian-American culture has increased, the Kashubian Cultural Institute & Polish Museum has featured Kashubian customs (such as the Blessing of Flowers and "Smaczne Jablka" or Apple Fest) and reached out to Kashubian Poles, especially in the town of Bytów, which is one of Winona's sister cities.
+One regular activity is the exchange of high school students between Bytów and Winona.
 Another is musical presentations at the Annex, which range from local polka bands to the performance of recently discovered music written by Polish immigrants.